cohenadair/ColorTap-iOS/README.md

 ## License

-The source code to Tap That Colour is available under the Apache 2.0 License.
+The source code to Colour Tap is available under the Apache 2.0 License.
 See the [LICENSE](/LICENSE) file for more information.

 Although allowed by the licensing terms, please do not submit your own version of Colour Tap to the App Store or Google Play.